 Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-577 71.00% \$25,791 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+571 73% \$26,594 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-566 70.00% \$22,925 c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.
-90 11.00% \$20,568 нь indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree- seeking nonresident aliens: H6 Institutional need-based scholarship or grant aid is available
+562 72% \$22,369 c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.
+116 15% \$21,506